Ada-Developers-Academy/core-software-tools/managing-packages/packages-and-managing-packages.md

 ## Learning Goals

 - Define package in Python
-- Explain that pip is a package installer for Python
+- Understand how to use pip to install Python packages

 ## Introduction